 The rest was discipline, commitment, and maybe one of the most essential things of all: patience.
 You need a lot of time to schedule and plan.
 If a new year starts and you to make sure that you won’t quit in a few months, then I have some tips for you below:

-I stopped wasting my time and energy on non-productive activities like watching too much TV, indulging in fruitless entertainment activities, drinking too much, useless partying etc. I started imitating the lifestyle of the pro calisthenics athletes and slowly exchanged all my bad habits for good habits like daily exercise, healthy diet, getting proper sleep and rest, never skipping workouts.
+I stopped wasting my time and energy on non-productive activities like watching too much TV, indulging in fruitless entertainment activities, drinking too much, useless partying, etc. I started imitating the lifestyle of the pro calisthenics athletes and slowly exchanged all my bad habits for good habits like daily exercise, a healthy diet, getting proper sleep and rest, never skipping workouts.

-If your goal is mastery in calisthenics and achieving a Greek God physique then you must follow several rules like:
+If your goal is mastery in calisthenics and achieving a Greek God physique, then you must follow several rules like: